• Skip to primary navigation

 1. Leaf Structure: Elderberries have compound leaves with 5-9 serrated leaflets typically arranged opposite each other on the stem.

-2. Flowers: In late spring or early summer, elderberry bushes produce clusters of tiny, white or cream-colored flowers in a flat-topped arrangement known as an umbel, emitting a pleasant fragrance.
+2. Flowers: In late spring or early summer, elderberry bushes produce clusters of tiny, cream-colored flowers in a flat-topped arrangement known as an umbel, emitting a pleasant fragrance.

 3. Berries: By late summer or early fall, elderberries ripen and turn into a deep purplish-black color.
 The berries grow in clusters, resembling bunches of small grapes.

-To learn more about foraging skills, check out our posts on foraging dandelions, foraging for wild apples, and foraging for riverbank grapes.
+To learn more about foraging skills, check out our post on foraging.
+To learn about what else you can forage for in the summer, check out our posts on foraging for wild apples, and foraging for riverbank grapes.

 Habitat of Elderberries and Where to Find Them